 What are the negative aspects of AI?

-The management and use of AI requires more training, equipment and technology compared to natural mating using boars.
+The management and use of AI require more training, equipment, and technology compared to natural mating using boars.

 Tell me a little about the boar stud.